 Applying for credit transfers or recognition of prior learning

-To enquire or apply now, email SPBC Student Affairs <email@example.com> with your intent to study.
+Applicants to on-campus study: Email SPBC Student Director <firstname.lastname@example.org> with details of your intent to study.

 Applications to online study: Apply now using the form on the relevant qualification page.